The truth about vegan cats

 Also, a taurine deficiency can cause severe eye problems and blindness.

 Cats have a higher need for protein, than dogs.
 Plants generally have lower levels of high-quality and highly-digestible protein.
 Balancing the nutrient content per volume of vegan cat food is a challenge.
-For owners, this means paying for more protein supplementation, and we can all relate how difficult and finicky cats can be!
+For owners, this means paying for more protein supplementation, and we can all relate how difficult and finicky felines can be!

 This fatty acid affects the body’s immune response, including allergic reactions; in some cases making sure the body doesn’t overreact.
 Like taurine, dogs synthesize this while cats don’t.
 This too is obtained from animal sources, animal fat to be specific.